d13co/algorand-find-missing-seed-word/README.md

 node & npm.
 Find out how to install these on your platform [here](https://nodejs.org/).

+## Security & Dependencies

+The code does not include any network code or any other way to exfiltrate your seed phrase.

+The only package imported is the official JS algorand sdk `algosdk`, which is used to validate the seed phrase.

+The code is immutably published to npm as version 1.0.0 and there is a call for [community developers to audit it here](https://github.com/d13co/algorand-find-missing-seed-word/issues/1).

 ## Usage

 You can run this directly like so, replacing any seed word you don't know with XXX: